autosergach/clean-architecture-fullstack/README.md

 - In-memory repositories keep infrastructure lightweight early on.
 - JWT secret defaults to a dev value for local setup, replaced in production.

+## Known Issues / Feedback
+- Production PATCH updates may intermittently fail in some environments.
+- Auto-deploy hooks for frontend may require manual redeploy.
+If you hit these, please open an issue with steps to reproduce.

 ## Repository standards
 - Conventional Commits for readable history.
 - Use GitHub Issues/Projects to show planning and progress.